Defunct Mac acceleration product maker Newer Technology has

 This event will mark one of the last chapters in a long, sad story.
 Newer abruptly

-late in Dec., canceling plans to exhibit at Macworld Expo in San Francisco earlier this month and laying off all but a handful of employees.
+ceased operations late in Dec., canceling plans to exhibit at Macworld Expo in San Francisco earlier this month and laying off all but a handful of employees.
 The company sent registered letters to dozens of employees shortly after Christmas advising them of the situation.
 The company filed for Chapter 7 bankruptcy protection earlier this month, two days after a shareholders’ meeting.

 Newer had a long history as a Macintosh peripherals maker, dating back to 1984 — the year Apple first debuted the Macintosh.
 The company first produced memory boards and other peripherals for the Mac, migrating its focus to processor upgrades in the 1990’s.
 Through the course of its life, Newer developed upgrades for Power Mac, iMac, and PowerBook systems, often beating other processor upgrade makers to the punch.
 Newer hit hard times in 1999, and secured an equity partnership with Tri-M Technologies Ltd., with whom Newer had an already established working relationship.